setaman/vue-ellipse-progress/README.md

 ```
 The **[`progress`](#progress)** is the only one required property.
 However in order to created unique circles that match your design needs you can use all the properties explained below.

-This table provide a quick overview over all available options.
+This table provides a quick overview over all available options.
 For more information and how to create exclusive circles
 using this properties please read below the table.

 > :grey_exclamation: Also make sure to check **[slot options](#slot-options)**